The First Owner’s Reference

 The insurance interaction

 The August 2024 sinking of Bayesian off Sicily, with the loss of seven lives and roughly USD 150 million in insured loss, prompted speculation in trade press of broad insurance market hardening.
 Pantaenius's Michelle van der Merwe stated explicitly: "I think everyone thought it was going to have more of an impact than it did."
-The actual market response was selective.
-Tighter clauses on crew qualifications, on stability and battery management, but not blanket rate rises.
+The actual market response was selective: tighter clauses on crew qualifications, on stability and battery management, but not blanket rate rises.

 The earlier hardening (AIG cited 50 to 70 percent premium increases across 2022 to 2023 in the London market) had already stabilised by H1 2024.
 By Q4 2025, hull rates were softening 4 to 7.5 percent for fleets with good loss records.
 The typical hull rate band for a well-maintained 40 to 50 metre yacht: 0.7 to 1.5 percent of insured value annually.
 Smaller superyachts and yachts in hurricane-exposed regions can pay 2 to 5 percent.